Night-Traders-Dev/vOS-Kernel/README.md

 Running the Kernel

-Once you have built the project, you can run it in QEMU with the following command:
+Once you have built the project, the build script will automatically run QEMU.

-qemu-system-aarch64 -machine virt -cpu cortex-a53 -nographic -drive file=boot.elf,if=virtio

-This command runs QEMU with a virtual ARM64 machine, displaying the output directly in the terminal.

 Kernel Architecture